Feb. 2: First confirmed death outside China, in the Philippines.

 Feb.
 29: First known outbreak in a U.S. long-term care facility reported, in Washington state.

-March 2: First confirmed cases reported in Georgia — a father and son from Fulton County who just returned from Italy.
+• State confirms first cases in Georgia — a father and son from Fulton County who just returned from Italy in February.

 March 5: Gov. Kemp gives press conference, acknowledges the heightened risk at long-term care facilities but reassures the public that the risk to most Americans is low.